CanDemirbuken/DriverHub/README.md

 > 🚧 **Project Status**
 >
 > DriverHub is currently under active development and is being built as a long-term reference project for modern ASP.NET Core backend development.
+>
-Every architectural decision is intentionally evaluated and refined with maintainability, scalability, and production-readiness in mind.
+> The project intentionally prioritizes architectural quality over implementation speed.
+Every design decision is evaluated, challenged, and continuously refined to achieve maintainability, scalability, security, and production readiness.
+>
+> Authentication infrastructure, JWT authentication, and refresh token support have been implemented.
+More advanced security features such as refresh token rotation, reuse detection, and email confirmation are planned as the project evolves.

 ---

 # 📖 Overview

-**DriverHub** is a production-oriented **ASP.NET Core 10 Web API** built using **Clean Architecture**, **CQRS**, and **Vertical Slice Architecture**.
+**DriverHub** is a production-oriented **ASP.NET Core 10 Web API** built using **Clean Architecture**, **Vertical Slice Architecture**, and **CQRS**.

-Rather than serving as a simple CRUD application, DriverHub focuses on implementing modern backend architecture, clean code principles, and enterprise software development practices.
-Every feature is designed with maintainability, scalability, testability, and long-term sustainability in mind.
+Rather than serving as a simple CRUD application, DriverHub focuses on implementing modern backend architecture, clean code principles, security best practices, and enterprise software development techniques.

+The primary objective is not simply to build features, but to build them in a way that remains maintainable, testable, scalable, and production-ready.

 ---

 # 🎯 Design Principles

-DriverHub is developed around a few fundamental principles:
+DriverHub is built around several core principles:

-- Build features through Vertical Slices
+- Vertical Slice Architecture
-- Keep business logic independent from infrastructure
-- Separate HTTP contracts from application use-cases
+- Clean Architecture
+- CQRS with MediatR
+- Separation of Concerns
+- Feature-Based Organization
+- Explicit Application Contracts
-- Follow RESTful API conventions
+- RESTful API Standards
-- Produce consistent HTTP responses using RFC7807 ProblemDetails
+- RFC7807 ProblemDetails
-- Keep the codebase clean, maintainable, and scalable
-- Continuously refactor and improve architectural decisions
+- Security First
+- Continuous Refactoring

-Rather than following tutorials step-by-step, the project intentionally evolves by reviewing, refining, and improving every architectural decision throughout the development process.
+Rather than blindly following tutorials, every architectural decision is reviewed, discussed, challenged, and improved throughout the project's lifecycle.

 ---